 - Refrigerate dough 15 minutes.

-- Using a tablespoon sized cookie scoop or spoon, roll the dough into bite-sized balls and put them in a container lined with parchment paper.
+- Using a 1-inch cookie scoop or a spoon, roll the dough into bite-sized balls and put them in a container lined with parchment paper.
 Refrigerate 15 minutes.
 Serve.
 Store in the refrigerator.

 Disclaimer: This is not a sponsored post, however, Skoop did send me product to write about, only if I loved it.
 I will only ever share about products that I absolutely love.